Meowcolm024/Agda.Finally/src/stlc/base.lagda.md

 ## Syntax

-Here we consider a simply typed lambda calculus we *Booleans*.
+Here we consider a simply typed lambda calculus with *Booleans*.
 It is a bit more interesting than the one with only a base type, and yet simplier than others with types like `Nat`.